emuell/afseq/docs/src/guide/README.md

 # Guide

-A `Pattern` is the main building block in afseq.
+A `Pattern` is the main building block in pattrns.
 It lets you define when and what to play.

-afseq consumes [Lua script](https://www.lua.org/) files that define patterns as specified in the [API documentation](../API/).
+pattrns consumes [Lua script](https://www.lua.org/) files that define patterns as specified in the [API documentation](../API/).

 ## Components